potmat/homebridge-google-nest-sdm/README.md

 **Q**: My cameras never respond.
 Why?

 **A**: Remember, the newer battery Nest cameras are not supported at this time, they will not respond.

-Do you see something like `[homebridge-google-nest-sdm] Failed to start stream: spawn ffmpeg ENOENT` in your logs?
+If you see something like `[homebridge-google-nest-sdm] Failed to start stream: spawn ffmpeg ENOENT` in your logs?
 If so, either ffmpeg is not installed or not available on the system PATH.
 Is your Apple device connected to a VPN?
 If so, disconnect, remember Homekit works with your local network.
 You can also try waiting a while, I have seen the API refuse all requests for short periods as well.

 **Q**: My camera shows up as ```<null> Camera``` or ``` Camera``` without the room name or anything.
 Why?